llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 ## Usage

 In order to enable `do concurrent` to OpenMP mapping, `flang` adds a new compiler flag: `-fdo-concurrent-to-openmp`.
-This flags has 3 possible values:
+This flag has 3 possible values:
 1. `host`: this maps `do concurent` loops to run in parallel on the host CPU.
    This maps such loops to the equivalent of `omp parallel do`.
-2. `device`: this maps `do concurent` loops to run in parallel on a device (GPU).
-This maps such loops to the equivalent of `omp target teams distribute parallel do`.
+2. `device`: this maps `do concurent` loops to run in parallel on a target device.
+   This maps such loops to the equivalent of
+   `omp target teams distribute parallel do`.
 3. `none`: this disables `do concurrent` mapping altogether.
-In such case, such loops are emitted as sequential loops.
+In that case, such loops are emitted as sequential loops.

-The above compiler switch is currently avaialble only when OpenMP is also enabled.
+The above compiler switch is currently available only when OpenMP is also enabled.
 So you need to provide the following options to flang in order to enable it:
 ```